Servebolt/servebolt-optimizer/README.md

 If you want to build a local production-ready version of the plugin you can run the command `composer local-build`.
 When the command has executed you should have a file in the project root path called `servebolt-optimizer.zip` which contains the plugin prepared the same way as when it is shipped to WordPress.org.

 ## Changelog

+#### 3.5.26
+* added filter 'sb_optimizer_cach_tags_fine_grain_control' that when set to false will use a single tag for all HTML and RSS
+* converted cachetags from a human readable format to a machine readable format to reduce header size
+* added new branding logo
+* forcing a cache purge all on update of this version of the plugin to move sites to the to new CacheTags schema for Accelerated Domains and Servebolt CDN customers

 #### 3.5.25
 * Allows for NextGen servers to be supported for reading Servebolt Environment files and obtaining the site id from the path.
 * Using hook set_object_terms, so that it checks if default_category is used on first save of a post, and if its is being replace with newer terms on first publish.